Chapter 19.142

 Foundation vent standards required by the IBC/IRC outside the floodplain do not meet this standard and are often inadvertently permitted.
 Insurance rates reflect an “all or nothing” standard.
 Partially ventilated crawlspaces may be subject to an additional loading fee of 20 to 25 percent attached to the annual insurance premium.

-(2) Nonresidential construction.
+(3) Nonresidential construction in an AE zone.
 New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor, including basement, elevated one foot or more above the base flood elevation; or, together with attendant utility and sanitary facilities, shall:

 (a) Be floodproofed so that below one foot or more above the base flood level the structure is watertight with walls substantially impermeable to the passage of water;